 - Types of cold wallets

-What is a crypto wallet and how does it work?
+What is a crypto wallet?
+How do crypto wallets work?

 The purpose of a crypto wallet is to allow users to interact with the blockchain, either using software or a specialized hardware device.
 The name wallet is perhaps a bit of a misnomer, considering they aren’t actually used to hold cryptocurrency.
 Instead, wallets serve as an intermediary between a user and their holdings, which “live” on the blockchain.